wrightmat/dnd-eberron/_ref/Magic.md

 ##### Dunamancy
 **Prerequisite**: Intelligence, Wisdom, or Charisma score of 13+

-You replace your class’ spell list with spells from the Dunamancy spell list.
+If you have a class spell list, you replace it with spells from the Dunamancy spell list.

 In addition, your failures create stored potential, which you can unleash at crucial moments, granting you the following benefits:
 - You gain a Potential Pool represented by a number of d4s.